 Felt tip eyeliner is technically a liquid eyeliner.
 It has the same formula but comes with a felt tip similar to a marker.
-You can find some with a flexible tip as well as products that offer less flexibility to give you more control over where you apply the liner.
-These are a good idea for anyone that is just learning how to apply liquid eyeliner.
+You can find some with a flexible tip and products that offer less flexibility to give you more control over where you apply the liner.
+These are a good idea for anyone learning how to apply liquid eyeliner.

 Eyeliner Tips For Beginners

 Eyeliner has a fun learning curve to it.
-There are so many looks and illusions that you can pull off with the right eyeliner.
-These awesome eyeliner tips for beginners will help you achieve a flawless look that you’re proud of.
+You can pull off so many looks and illusions with the right eyeliner.
+These excellent beginner eyeliner tips will help you achieve a flawless look you’re proud of.

 Start With Pencil

-If you can’t stomach the idea of using an old-school pencil, you don’t have to.
+You don’t have to if you can’t stomach using an old-school pencil.
 Instead, pick up a gel eyeliner pencil.
 These are easy to apply.
 They are available in both waterproof and smudge-proof formulas as well.

 Learn Your Eye Shape

-Learning your eye shape is important.
-It will help determine where to apply eyeliner, and what type of eyeliner to apply.
+Learning your eye shape is essential.
+It will help determine where to apply eyeliner and what type to apply.
 For example, if you have small eyes yet apply a thick line of eyeliner, it can make your eyes look too small.
 Instead, you want to apply a thin line.
-Learning how to apply eyeliner for your eye shape is important to make sure that you look your best.
+Learning how to apply eyeliner for your eye shape is essential to ensure you look your best.

 Use Concealer To Cover Mistakes

 Using concealer to cover mistakes can instantly save your makeup.
 You can leave it on instead of wiping it off.
 Using your concealer applicator, touch up your wing for a flawless look.
-Keep in mind that your concealer needs to match your skin tone in order for this to work.
+Remember that your concealer must match your skin tone for this to work.

 Cotton Swabs (Q Tips) Can Smooth Uneven Lines

-If you’re new to applying liquid eyeliner, it can be discouraging to see that you haven’t applied a perfectly even line.
+If you’re new to applying liquid eyeliner, seeing that you haven’t applied a perfectly even line can be discouraging.
 Instead of feeling down, get a cotton swab and run it over your eyeliner before it dries.
 You can instantly create a flawless line.